cogentcore/core/README.md

 # TODO

-* add not working for histyle.Styles
+* markdown not getting marked up properly!

 * tabs not selecting / isvisible not working